gkwan-ibm/cargotracker/README.md

 * Make sure `JAVA_HOME` is set.
 * Navigate to the `cargotracker` directory and develop the application with Liberty Maven Plugin: `mvn -P openliberty liberty:dev`.

-You can safely ignore the shrinkwrap features warning, message-driven bean warning, and the AggregateObjectMapping nested foreign key warning, as these dont affect the application functionality.
+You can safely ignore the shrinkwrap features warning, message-driven bean warning, and the AggregateObjectMapping nested foreign key warning, as these don't affect the application functionality.

 * The application should start without any additional errors and you can view it at http://localhost:8080/cargo-tracker.